defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 # Property-based fuzzing

-We use Forge's Foundry for our fuzzing campaigns, using coverage guidance and corpus persistence (require forge v1.3.0 or higher).
+We use Forge's Foundry for our fuzzing campaigns, using coverage guidance and corpus persistence (requires forge v1.3.0 or higher and the toml configuration described below).

 ## File structure

-We follow an inheritance pattern to standardize the creation of a new forge invariant testing suite, even tho if some contracts are empty when not needed.
+We follow an inheritance pattern to standardize the creation of a new forge invariant testing suite, even if some contracts are empty when not needed.
 It includes:

 - `Setup` deploys the protocol, the handlers, initialize what's needed, *set the target contract and/or selectors*
 - `Invariant` inherits from `Setup` and contains the invariant to test (as *view functions*, notice the reverting call bubbling up pattern for this)